alpayhassan/alpayhassan/README.md

 - PostgreSQL

 ### 👧 A little about myself:
-- I'm 22 years old., and I live in London, UK.
+- I'm 22 years old, and I live in London, UK.
 - I am a physics graduate from Durham University
 - I love football ⚽